theatlantic/django-select2-forms/README.md

 ##### ajax = False

 Calling `select2.fields.ForeignKey` with `ajax = True` causes select2 to populate the autocomplete results using ajax.
 This argument defaults to `False`.
+The ajax loading mechanism uses urls predefined for model retrieval.
+Simply include the supplied `select2.urls` into your URL mappings to enable the loading URLs.

 ##### search_field